 1. Showcasing unique skills and experiences: Resume assistant gathers insights from millions of LinkedIn profiles to inspire one within Microsoft Word

 2. One-size-fits-all resume: Professionals find it challenging to customize the resume for a specific role.
-Resume Assistant provides the top skills other professionals in the desired role and industry has, as well as a job from real job postings.
+Resume Assistant provides the top skills other professionals in the desired role and industry have, as well as a job from real job postings.

 “We hope Resume Assistant makes it easier than ever for you to be your most successful self; however you define it, be on the lookout for availability across other operating systems, including Mac, as well as additional regions and languages in the coming months,” LinkedIn noted in a blog post.
 For more information check the Microsoft support site.